 - Too cold ingredients should not be added directly into a preheated cookware.
-Wait until the temperature of the ingredients reach the room temperature and then add.
+Wait until the temperature of the ingredients reaches room temperature and then add.

-- Put your cookware in a kitchen cabinet or drawer for leaving it open on the mercy of atmosphere full of contaminants can be toxic.
+- Put your cookware in a kitchen cabinet or drawer for leaving it open at the mercy of an atmosphere full of contaminants that can be toxic.

 - Avoid the use of broken lids while cooking, it’s better to replace them as soon as possible.